Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: The logarithmic linear system

 \begin{definition} An \textit{expansion} of $X$ is the output of Construction~\ref{cons:expansions} when the input is a pre--expansion tropical curve.
 A \textit{pre--expansion} is the domain of an expansion. \end{definition}

-We explain the link to Section \ref{sec:one:construction}.
-Suppose $\varpi: X\rightarrow Y$ is a surjective combinatorially flat morphism of toric varieties.
-Suppose further $\mathsf{dim}(X) = \mathsf{dim}(Y)+2$.
-Combinatorially flat means that on the level of fans the image of every cone is itself a cone.
+\begin{remark} We explain the link to Section \ref{sec:one:construction}.
+Suppose $\varpi: Y\rightarrow X$ is a surjective morphism of proper toric varieties corresponding to combinatorially flat morphism of fans.
+Suppose further $\mathrm{dim}(Y) = \mathrm{dim}(X)+2$.

 Fix $\sigma$ a cone in the fan of $X$.
-The preimage of each point in $\sigma$ is a copy of $\mathbb{R}^2$ equipped with a polyhedral subdivision induced by the fan structure of Y. \begin{lemma} For $x$ a point in the torus orbit associated to $\sigma$, $\varpi^{-1}(x)\rightarrow X$ is the expansion arising from $\Gamma_\sigma$ through Construction \ref{cons:expansions}. \end{lemma} In Section \ref{sec:intro:cons} we asserted that passing a moduli space of tropical curves through the toric dictionary would yield a family of expansions.
-The next proposition describes $\VTUM \rightarrow \VTM$ as a moduli space of tropical curves.
-A preliminary lemma will aid us.
-Define $\varpi^\dagger:\R\rightarrow \VSp$ the morphism induced by the forgetful map $(\varpi^\dagger)^\mathfrak{t}:\HH \rightarrow \RH$.
+The preimage under $\varpi^\mathfrak{t}$ of a point $p$ of $\sigma$ is a copy of $N_X \otimes \mathbb{R}$ equipped with a polyhedral subdivision $\mathfrak{P}_{\Gamma_\sigma}$ induced by the fan structure of $Y$.
+Combinatorial flatness ensures the polyhedral subdivision is independent of the choice of $p$ in the interior of $\sigma$.
+For $x$ any point in the torus orbit associated to $\sigma$, $\varpi^{-1}(x)\rightarrow X$ is the expansion arising from $\Gamma_\sigma$ through Construction \ref{cons:expansions}. \end{remark} In Section \ref{sec:FanLLS} we constructed families of pre--expansion tropical curves.
+We now understand that after applying the toric dictionary and universal weak semistable reduction, these maps yield morphisms we can think of as \textit{families of expansions}. \FloatBarrier